Noel Wilson: Managerial career

 After retiring from football, Wilson started to work as a mentor and youth coach at SUFC in March 2013.

 Currently he is a regular at Roots Football Academy in Bangalore.

 After successfully completing AFC C licence and AFC B licenses he is now an AFC A licence holder which only a handful of Indian coaches possess.
-Wilson was recently appointed as the head coach of South United FC, he took over from the Spanish coach Miquel Llado Plana.
+Wilson was recently appointed as the head coach of South United FC, he took over from the Spanish coach Miki Lladó.
 His first managerial victory came against Fateh Hyderabad AFC when his side beat the later 1-0.
 This was also SUFC's first victory in 2018-19 I-League 2nd Division.

 Wilson was appointed as Jamshedpur FC B Head Coach in January 2020.
 The team participated in the I-League 2nd Division and were on a good trajectory before the COVID-19 Pandemic stopped all football activities.
 Later in the year, Wilson was added to the senior team Technical Staff of Jamshedpur FC as Assistant Coach to Owen Coyle.
 Wilson also led the Jamshedpur FC B team in the 2021 Durand Cup in September 2021.